 The subject of linear algebra generates innumerable tomes of its own, and is way beyond what we can exhaustively cover.
-We have added to the course homepage some linear operators and matrices reading: Stone and P. Goldbart [12], Mathematics for Physics: A Guided Tour for Graduate Students, Appendix A. This is an advanced summary where you will find almost everything one needs to know.
+Some linear operators and matrices reading (whenever the text is colored, you can click on the live hyperlink in the pdf version of these notes): Stone and Goldbart [12], Mathematics for Physics: A Guided Tour for Graduate Students, Appendix A. This is an advanced summary where you will find almost everything one needs to know.
 More pedestrian and perhaps easier to read is Arfken and Weber [1] Mathematical Methods for Physicists: A Comprehensive Guide, Chapter 3.